nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a student, providing the name and nusnet id as compulsory information, with the phone number being optional.
+1. User requests to add a student, providing the name and NUSNet ID as compulsory information, with the phone number being optional.

    Use case ends.